 2020 ACTRA Toronto Members Town Hall

 For the last 15 years, ACTRA Toronto members have gathered together at our fall conference to participate in professional development workshops, listen to panels and attend a plenary session with guest speakers from the industry and members of the ACTRA Toronto Council.
-Well, this year isn’t like other years but that doesn’t mean we can’t get together virtually.
+This year members got together virtually.
+Watch the Town Hall.

 Stay safe.
 Stay healthy.
 Stay connected.